Your Child’s Development

 Written Lesson Plans

-- Circle #1 is the introduction for the day, which includes a review of key concepts such as alphabetic knowledge (AK), shapes, colors, numbers, and literacy.
+• Circle #1 is the introduction for the day, which includes a review of key concepts such as alphabetic knowledge (AK), shapes, colors, numbers, and literacy.
 We also include a book in English, Spanish, and sign language to help reinforce these concepts and provide a trilingual learning environment.

-- Circle #3 is the closing of the day, providing a chance to reinforce the key concepts covered in the lesson and help ensure that students can retain and maintain what they have learned.
+• Circle #3 is the closing of the day, providing a chance to reinforce the key concepts covered in the lesson and help ensure that students can retain and maintain what they have learned.

 A Pre- and Post-Assessment

-In contrast, the purpose of the post-assessment is to review the effectiveness of our teaching and our curriculum, so that we can make any necessary adjustments to our approach.
-For example, at the end of each year, we have a graduation ceremony for each class, which includes a review of the developmental benchmarks that each child has achieved.
-These benchmarks vary by age group, with infants focusing on walking and talking, toddlers achieving total self-sufficiency, and pre-K students learning a wide range of skills such as reading, counting to 100, understanding numeracy, and mastering fine motor skills like cutting and pencil grasp.
-By utilizing both pre- and post-assessments and focusing on developmental benchmarks, we are able to provide a comprehensive and effective education for all of our students.
+Assessments are essential tools that enable us to monitor students’ progress, pinpoint their strengths and weaknesses, and modify their teaching approach if needed.
+We utilize pre- and post-assessments to ensure our students receive the best possible education.
+The purpose of the pre-assessment is to determine a child’s developmental stage, allowing us to tailor our teaching approach to their specific needs.
+To achieve this, we engage in observational play during their “tour,” assessing where they are in their development and identifying areas requiring attention.
+On the other hand, the post-assessment serves to evaluate the effectiveness of our teaching and curriculum, enabling us to make necessary adjustments.
+For instance, at the end of each year, we conduct graduation ceremonies for each class, reviewing the developmental milestones achieved.
+These benchmarks vary by age group, with infants focusing on milestones like walking and talking, toddlers achieving self-sufficiency, and pre-K students mastering skills such as reading, numeracy, and fine motor abilities like cutting and pencil grasp.
+By incorporating both pre- and post-assessments and emphasizing developmental benchmarks, we deliver a comprehensive and effective education to all our students.

 Developmental Areas